Greater Manchester, Salford

 The national Polypharmacy programme is establishing communities of practice around the country to identify local priorities and encourage routine use of the NHSBSA Polypharmacy Comparators to assess patients in high-risk groups.
 The NHSBSA Polypharmacy Prescribing Comparators tool is available to all GPs and pharmacists.
 Watch a recording of the April 2022 webinar.

-Additional resources and information are available from the AHSN Network’s Polypharmacy webpage.
+Additional resources and information are available from the Health Innovation Network’s Polypharmacy webpage.

 If you have any questions about our local Polypharmacy programme, please contact: